tuttiq/rails-app-template/README.md

+# Rails app template

-Template for basic rails application (some hard-coded text in Portuguese-BR #shameOnMe)
+Boilerplate for a rails application with some basic features (and some hard-coded strings in PT-BR lol #shameOnMe)

 Features:
 - Login page + Forgot my password (password reset by sending an email with a reset url)